-Defendants have prepared and filed a survey of relevant laws-one from the pre-founding era through the 1930s.
+Defendants have prepared and filed a survey of relevant laws and authorities from the prefounding era through the 1930s.
 See Appendix 1.

 This survey identifies over 300 state and local laws, including laws enacted by the District of Columbia, and six additional laws and authorities from pre-founding England, which regulated, or authorized the regulation, of certain enumerated weapons and items.
-This history shows that governments have been
+16 This history shows that governments have been free to adopt laws like Section 32310, consistent with the Second Amendment-restricting particular weapons and weapons configurations that pose a danger to society and are especially likely to be used by criminals, so long as the restriction leaves available

-The vast majority of these laws were generally applicable, but some restrictions applied only to certain groups.
+16 The vast majority of these laws were generally applicable, but some restrictions applied only to certain groups.
 Twelve of the surveyed laws were based on race, nationality, or enslaved status and were enacted before ratification of the Thirteenth and Fourteenth Amendments [5, 14, 15, 16, 17, 20, 21, 28, 31, 53, 75, 79].
 These laws are morally repugnant and would obviously be unconstitutional today.
 They are provided only as additional examples of laws identifying certain weapons for heightened regulation, and they are consistent in this respect with the other generally applicable laws.
-Defendants in no way condone laws that target certain groups on the basis of race, gender, nationality, or other protected characteristics, but these laws (continued...)
+Defendants in no way condone laws that target certain groups on the basis of race, gender, nationality, or other protected characteristics, but these laws are part of the history of the Second Amendment and may be relevant to determining the traditions that define its scope, even if they are inconsistent with other constitutional guarantees.
+See Bruen, 142 S. Ct. at 2150- 51 (citing Dred Scott v.
+Sandford, 19 How.
+393 (1857) (enslaved party)).
+Reference to a particular historical analogue does not endorse the analogue's application in the past.
+Rather, it can confirm the existence of the doctrine and corresponding limitation on the Second Amendment right.
+See William Baude & Stephen E. Sachs, Originalism & the Law of the Past, 37 L. & Hist.
+Rev. 809, 813 (2019) ("Present law typically gives force to past doctrine, not to that doctrine's role in past society."); see also Adam Winkler, Racist Gun Laws and the Second Amendment, 135 Harv.
+L. Rev. F. 537, 539 (2022) ("Yet there will arise situations in which even a racially discriminatory gun law of the past might provide some basis for recognizing that lawmakers have a degree of regulatory authority over guns.").